 Why do they do this?

-For the same reason that football and other sport teams study game films of their opponents.
+For the same reason that football and other sports teams study game films of their opponents.

 To find weaknesses.

 If you’re going to beat an opponent in any area of life, you have to find out what you’re up against, study it, and come up with a strategic plan on how to win the challenge.

 Thus, to effectively learn how to prevent cold sores, you must first study them, find out their weaknesses, and then you’ll be better equipped to defeat them.